top of page

 After thorough testing, you can proceed with the actual installation of the smart water submeters.

 If you went the DIY route, follow the manufacturer's guidelines carefully to ensure each unit is installed correctly.
-Once installed, activate the system and monitor it for initial performance to confirm everything is working as expected.

 7. Train Staff on Maintenance and Upkeep